 Figure 1 is a map of the world.
 Figure 2 is a chart to the same scale as figure 1, on which the solid-line curves crossing the equator at a single point represent great circles.
-The numbered dota.
-Place a piece of transparent paper over the map, figure 1, and draw the equatorial line (zero degrees).
-Place dots over the locations of the transmitting and receiving stations.
-Also mark the meridian whose local times are to be used as the times for calculation.
-Usually the Greenwich meridian is used.
+The numbered dot-dash lines crossing the great circles indicate distances along them in thousands of kilometers.
+In using figures 1 and 2 proceed as follows:

 b.
 Place this transparency over the chart, figure 2, and, keeping the equatorial line of the transparency always on the equatorial line of figure 2, slide the transparency horizontally until the terminal points marked on it fall either on the same great circle or the same proportional distance between adjacent great-circle curves.
-Draw in the path.

-c.
-For paths shorter than 4000 km, locate the

-midpoint of the path, keeping the transparency in position on figure 2 and using as a distance scale the points at which the numbered lines in figure 2 cross the path as drawn on the transparency.
+Draw in the c.
+For paths shorter than 4000 km, locate the midpoint of the path, keeping the transparency in position on figure 2 and using as a distance scale the points at which the numbered lines in figure 2 cross the path as drawn on the transparency.